The official IELTS by IDP app is here! Download it today.

 Test types

-Computer-based only, which means it may be not beneficial for those with low computer literacy
+Only computer-based, which means it may not be beneficial for those with low computer literacy

 Acceptance